San Bernardino Transit Center: History and development

 Pacific Electric (PE) and its local predecessors used the SBTC site as a tram shed in the early 1900s, and later Upland–San Bernardino Line trains terminated here.
 Omnitrans selected the site at the corner of West Rialto Avenue and South E Street to build a transit center in the 2000s, and purchased the land for the station from Union Pacific Railroad, the successor corporation to Pacific Electric, in 2008.
 In 2010, San Bernardino Associated Governments, the area regional planning organization had stepped-in to fund and coordinate the project and hired design firm HDR, Inc. to draw up plans for the transit center.
+The SBTC replaced the Fourth Street Transit Mall, an on-street bus transfer center a few blocks away near San Bernardino City Hall.

 Construction of the center began in 2014, with a groundbreaking held on February 25.
 The sbX line and its adjacent station on E Street opened on April 28, 2014.

 The transit center was complete by August 24, 2015, when a celebration was held at the site, but it didn't open for service until September 8, 2015, coinciding with a major service change for Omnitrans, which saw more than a dozen bus lines rerouted to serve the transit center.

 Train service came to the station in late 2017 after the completion of a project that built tracks between the transit center and San Bernardino's Santa Fe Depot, which was the city's primary train depot.
 Test runs of the train service to downtown with paying passengers began on December 16, 2017, with the service officially being declared open on December 18.

 Arrow, a commuter rail service, opened on October 24, 2022, with its western terminus at the transit center.
 At the same time, the daily express trip on Metrolink's San Bernardino Line was extended to station.
 Express trains pass through the transit center without stopping.
 The express train was subsequently converted into a local stop train on January 27, 2025, although the train continues to Redlands-Downtown without intermediate stops from San Bernardino Transit Center.

 The California High-Speed Rail Authority is considering the station as a possible stop on the second phase of the California High-Speed Rail project.